meduzen/--media.scss/README.md

 - `npm install double-dash.scss` pulls the package into your project.
 - `@import '~double-dash.scss';` near the beginning of the main SCSS file enables Double Dash features.

-Note: awaiting for browsers to embrace Custom Media Queries, some CSS post-processing is needed.
+💡 Awaiting for browsers to embrace Custom Media Queries, some CSS post-processing is needed.
 [Post CSS Present Env](https://preset-env.cssdb.org/) perfectly fills this gap.

 ## Predefined custom media queries